Back to Blog

 Apple Design Principles

-• 2 hours per employee per week navigating clunky tools
+• An average of two hours per employee per week is squandered navigating inefficient or clunky tooling.

 BeforeAfter

-Email + PDF + CalendarDrag + Click + Done
+Email + PDF + CalendarDrag + Click + Instant Confirmation

 Verification Checklist